-Charles River also supports forced degradation programs with studies that use extreme storage conditions in order to increase the rate of degradation.
+We support forced degradation programs with stability studies that use extreme storage conditions in order to increase the rate of degradation.
 Due to the non-linear nature of protein degradation kinetics, these studies have limited value in shelf-life prediction for biopharmaceutical products.
 However, because they provide information on product breakdown and degradation pathways, forced degradation studies are particularly useful in early drug development to improve formulation and assist with the determination of storage conditions to control product stability.

 - 1D and 2D SDS-PAGE

 - Peptide mapping of proteins and peptides using reverse-phase HPLC with UV and/or mass spectroscopy detection